OliverW147/Minecraft-Redstone-Computer/README.md

 ## Design Notes

-While I designed the ALU and many of the core components, I used several pre-existing designs to optimize space and improve performance.
+While I designed an ALU and most of the components, I used three pre-existing designs to optimize space and improve performance.
 Specifically:

 - **Program Counter**: I adapted a pre-existing design for the program counter, which was sourced from the internet.
 This design was modified to incorporate a clock and support for conditional branching.